 - MA Dissertation in English Language Teaching / Professional Qualification Pathway

-You also choose two optional modules per semester, and may also be offered a number of carefully chosen MA Linguistics options.
+You will choose two optional modules per semester, and may also be offered a number of MA Linguistics options.

 - Description of Language (Semester 1)